Capalaba

 The level of cultural diversity witnessed in Capalaba was found to be above average when compared nationally for a number of language and cultural background related metrics

-Capalaba's population, as per the 2016 Census, showed above-average cultural diversity with 10.4% speaking a language other than English at home and 22.8% born overseas.
-Christianity was the predominant religion, comprising 50.9%.
-The 'Other' category was slightly overrepresented at 1.1%, compared to Greater Brisbane's 0.8%.
+Capalaba's population shows higher-than-average cultural diversity, with 10.4% speaking a language other than English at home and 22.8% born overseas.
+Christianity is the predominant religion in Capalaba, accounting for 50.9%.
+Notably, the 'Other' religious category comprises 1.1%, slightly higher than Greater Brisbane's 0.8%.

 Frequently Asked Questions - Diversity